justin-castillo/justin-castillo/README.md

 - Pronouns: He/Him

 - Fun fact:
-  - I measure success by the decision a model enables, not the number of notebooks it produces.
+  - I have a Film degree, and CS will be my 2nd Bachelor's!
+CS is way more fun though.

 ---